 Daisy relatives, typically with blue flowers; native to South Africa.
 Though more than 80 species are known, only a few are commonly cultivated in gardens.Felicia amelloides

-Woody perennial in listed zones; summer annual elsewhere.
+Woody perennial in Zones 8, 9, 14–24; treated as a winter annual in Zone 13 and a summer annual elsewhere.
 Despite the common name, this is not the true marguerite (Chrysanthemum frutescens).
 About 1 1/2 ft. tall and spreading 4–5 ft. wide, with roughish, oval, rather aromatic green leaves about 1 in. long.
-Produces an abundance of 1 1/4 -in., yellow-centered sky blue daisies.
-As a perennial, blooms almost continually if dead flowers are picked off; pruned back hard in late summer to encourage new blooming wood.
-Grow in pots or containers, let spill over wall or edge of raised bed, or plant in any sunny spot.
+Produces an abundance of 1 1/4-in., yellow-centered sky blue daisies.
+As a perennial, it blooms almost continually if dead flowers are picked off; pruneback hard in late summer to encourage new blooming wood.
+Grow in containers, let spill over a wall or the edge of a raised bed, or plant in any sunny spot.